MicrosoftDocs/fabric-docs/docs/data-warehouse/tutorial-create-tables.md

    :::image type="content" source="media\tutorial-create-tables\rename-query-option.png" alt-text="Screenshot of the top corner of the query editor screen, showing where to right-click to select the Rename option.":::

-1. Type **Create Tables** to change the name of the query.
+1. Type `Create Tables` to change the name of the query.

-1. Press **Enter** on the keyboard or click anywhere outside the tab to save the change.
+1. Press **Enter** on the keyboard or select anywhere outside the tab to save the change.

-1. Validate the table was created successfully by clicking the **refresh** button on the ribbon.
+1. Validate the table was created successfully by selecting the **refresh** button on the ribbon.

    :::image type="content" source="media\tutorial-create-tables\home-ribbon-refresh.png" alt-text="Screenshot of the ribbon on the Home screen, showing where to select the refresh option.":::